 You can’t help but wonder what the SRU and WRU were thinking.

 Did these governing bodies really assume that the sensitivity of the issue – people’s deep compassion for a true Scottish rugby icon – would protect them from scrutiny?

-Or, did they really not recognise their moral obligation to redirect just a small percentage of the cash which is going to flow into their coffers as a result of this match towards a man who stands for everything that is good about Scottish rugby, or his charity which has single-handedly been their biggest marketing asset?
+Or, did they really not realise their moral obligation to redirect just a small percentage of the cash which is going to flow into their coffers as a result of this match towards a man who stands for everything that is good about Scottish rugby, in light of his charity being their biggest marketing asset?